Skip to main content

 What is ATLAS?

-ATLAS (Adaptive Teaching and Learning Alignment System) is a framework that trains “teacher” models to improve “student” model performance through adaptive guidance.
+ATLAS (Adaptive Teaching and Learning Alignment System) is a framework that pairs your existing agent (the student) with a specialized verifying teacher that provides adaptive guidance.
 It uses a two-pass protocol: diagnostic assessment followed by targeted teaching.

 How is ATLAS different from fine-tuning?